kbevers/proj.4/docs/source/operations/transformations/lschelmert.rst

 2-3 meters on borders.
 Description and evaluation of the method are further documented in the articles see :cite:`OMathisen2002` and :cite:`OMathisen2003`.

+The processing is done in two steps:

+	1. 2D Helmert transformation
+	2. Smoothing Least Squared Collocation

 2D Helmert transformation
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++